pwn-college/pwn-college.github.io/index.md

 It is designed to take a "white belt" in cybersecurity to becoming a "yellow belt", able to approach (simple) CTFs and wargames.

 The philosophy of pwn.college is "practice makes perfect".
-You can understand the philosophy and goals of pwn.college by listening to our HITCON talk (link coming soon!).
 Good luck!

 # pwn.college is in BETA